Copyright © 2019 KVMGalore® - All rights reserved.

 2- and 4-port, secure 4K DisplayPort (input) to HDMI (output) KVM switches

-PPs 3.0 NIAP Common Criteria Protection Profile certified, with a dedicated CAC port
+PPs 3.0 NIAP Common Criteria Protection Profile certified, with audio support and a dedicated CAC port

 Why Secure KVM?